Division of Humanities

 452. Creative Writing Workshop: Fiction

 Prerequisite: Introduction to Creative Writing.
-(Students who completed Freshman Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
+(Students who completed Introduction to Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
 Primarily intended for juniors and seniors.

 453. Creative Writing Workshop: Poetry

 Prerequisite: Introduction to Creative Writing.
-(Students who completed Freshman Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
+(Students who completed Introduction to Creative Writing or Intermediate Creative Writing in previous years are also eligible to register.)
 Primarily intended for juniors and seniors.

 454. Creative Writing Workshop: Nonfiction